Skip to content

 Rural healthcare teams who want to work with a coach to get clear about their team vision and how they can move towards it.

 A team is a group of people who work together towards a common purpose, who depend on one another to fulfill the functions and responsibilities of the team, who demonstrate mutual support and are mutually accountable for reaching team goals.
-QTC4RBC accepts applications from teams of up to 12 individuals.
+QTC4RBC accepts applications from teams of up to 12 individuals, however, please contact us if your team looks a bit different.

 We welcome a variety of types of teams to submit their application.
 See below for examples of teams and what they might be interested in working on through this program.